jasonemiller/jasonemiller.github.io/_posts/2024-11-05-fitting-an-ellipse.md

   We know that given two points with attached velocity vectors iin space, the smooth curve that connects the two will be an arc of an ellipse.
 The question is, what is the equation of this ellipse?
 (Note:  there are infinitely many such ellipses, we desire the ellipse with the lowest ecentricity/)
 </quote>

+I responded that I'd be willing to help.
+I like space curves!
+And I'm on sabbatical, so I can do Good Deeds like this.

-She also referenced [a post](https://math.stackexchange.com/questions/109890/how-to-find-an-ellipse-given-2-passing-points-and-the-tangents-at-them/109927#109927) in Math StackExchange that answers the question, but the students were having trouble understanding the answer.
+Ms. Kikuchi also referenced [a post](https://math.stackexchange.com/questions/109890/how-to-find-an-ellipse-given-2-passing-points-and-the-tangents-at-them/109927#109927) in Math StackExchange that answers the question, but the students were having trouble understanding the answer.
 She also shared a [Desmos rendering](https://www.desmos.com/3d/win32s4luf) of the data they are working with.

 Reviewing the problem and the links confused me; I didn't see the obvious question between what they were asking and the NASA challenge.
 So I did my best, starting with translating the StackExchange post into a narrative that I thought the students (who had completed an AP Calculus BC course) could understand.
 I also built a couple Desmos models to demonstrate the utility of the mathematics from a coding perspective.